-"Alive" was written by Eddie Vedder about the grief associated with finding out his biological father died before he was born, but audiences interpreted it as a life-affirming anthem.
+- "Alive" was written by Eddie Vedder about the grief associated with finding out his biological father was a man he had met a few times but did not know was his father until after his death when Eddie was 13, but audiences interpreted it as a life-affirming anthem.
 Vedder said in 2006 that the audience's interpretation changed the meaning of the song, stating that "They lifted the curse.
 The audience changed the meaning for me."

 Stay with me / Let's just breathe... / Did I say that I need you? / Did I say that I want you? / Well, if I didn't, I'm a fool...

-From the same album, there's "Force Of Nature", which uses sailing metaphors to tell the story of a man who's willing to love and remain loyal to his partner, despite her faults.
-The guitar solo at the end is a Crowning Moment of Heartwarming in itself.
+- From the same album, there's "Force Of Nature", which uses sailing metaphors to tell the story of a man who's willing to love and remain loyal to his partner, despite her faults.
+The guitar solo at the end is a Heartwarming Moment in itself.

 - Eddie's cover of "Let it Go" at a concert in Milan, which was done as a special request from his little daughter.